Billy Gilmour: Rangers

-Gilmour spent three months at an early age with Celtic, before moving to Rangers due to the logistics of attending training.
+Gilmour spent a year with his boyhood club Celtic, before moving to Rangers due to the logistics of attending training.
 He made his debut for the under-20 development team in December 2016 at the age of 15, and was invited to train with the first-team squad the following month by manager Mark Warburton.
 Gilmour was given a squad number and, following Warburton's departure from the club, was twice included in the provisional squad for the Scottish Cup matches by Rangers caretaker manager Graeme Murty.

 The next Rangers manager, Pedro Caixinha, described Gilmour as a player with a "bright future" and held talks with the player's family in an attempt to persuade him to stay with the club.
 Rangers, however, announced in May 2017 that they had reached an agreement for Gilmour to join Chelsea for a "significant fee".
 Reports suggested that Chelsea would pay an initial development fee of around £500,000, with potential further payments dependent on his progress.
 SFA Performance Director Malky Mackay had advised Gilmour and his family that he should stay at Rangers, as he would have had more chance of gaining first team experience.
 Mackay said, "I really hope he goes out on loan quickly to someone and keeps progressing".